malichao/Coding-Practice/FibonacciBuzzFizzPrime/readme.md

 ##Solution

-The first step will be generating the Fibonacci series,and then check if the number is divisible by 3 or 5,and check if the number is a prime number.Since Fibonacci series grows expoentially, 64bit int data type is used to store the values.To make the program more clear and for easy testing,the results are stored in std::pair:
+The first step will be generating the Fibonacci series,and then check if the number is divisible by 3 or 5,and check if the number is a prime number.Since Fibonacci series grows exponentially, 64bit int data type is used to store the values.To make the program more clear and for easy testing,the results are stored in std::pair:

 	typedef std::pair<uint64_t, string> fbfp_pair;